To experience Kaleyra.io Voice, perform the following steps:

 Below is a sample flow where the call made on the subscribed number will land.
 A message will be played, and then the call will be forwarded to another number.

 Below are the public APIs available in Cloud Voice:

 This API can be used to create calls between two numbers and to bridge them together in a single channel.
-Go through the Click to Call API documentation for more information.

 You can use this API to make outbound calls.
 Go through the Outbound call API documentation for more information.